marieval/100DaysOfCode/README.md

 ### Day 156 - 22.1.2019 (Tue)
 **Today´s Progress:** Based on some articles I understood that perhaps my complete idea of the _Plan-Up Project_ would be much better to do in _React_ (which was on my to-do list for longer time), so I decided to start the [React course](https://www.udemy.com/react-the-complete-guide-incl-redux/) which I bought on Black Friday Sale :-D. I went through the intro section and the section revising ES6 JavaScript.

+### Day 157 - 23.1.2019 (Wed) +
+**Today´s Progress:** I revised array methods and especially the form of arrow functions (on MDN and others).
+I tried to refactor the syntax of my class in Plan-Up Project, but it seems that webpack doesn´t support this form ("doesn´t support experimental syntax").
+So I went back to my previous syntax.